When choosing your tennis racquet of choice, much of it boils down to personal preference and feel.

 Higher String Tensions

-While the general principle that low tension gives more power is quite easy to prove.
-The claim that higher string tensions give more control is a harder one to explain, is it because higher strings make spin easier?
+While the general principle that low tension gives more power is quite easy to prove, the claim that higher string tensions give more control is harder to explain.
+Is it because higher strings make spin easier?
 Or simply the fact players must swing harder (in turn producing more spin) to hit with sufficient depth when their racquets are strung tighter?

 Ultimately, spin gives greater control, and greater spin is possible with tight strings.